Preparing for Your Work Term Semester – 7 Important Steps

 You've successfully secured a co-op work term - congratulations!
 Now that you've accepted a job offer, here are 7 things to keep in mind:

-We have notified your employer of your acceptance and they will be in touch with you regarding a formal offer letter and confirming details of your first day.
+We will have notified your employer of your acceptance and they will be in touch with you about a formal offer letter and confirming details of your first day.
 If you don't receive this information, please let us know or reach out to your supervisor to confirm the start time and where you should report on your first day of work.
 Employers can take anywhere from 1 to 6 weeks to get this letter to you via your utoronto email address or - in some cases - to the mailing address indicated on your resume.
-Upon receipt, please follow the employer's instructions.
-Please also email a copy of the signed letter to the Co-op office for our records.
+When you recieve it, please follow the employer's instructions and email a copy of the signed letter to the Co-op office for our records.

 Your Outstanding Applications and Interview Requests

-If we're contacted by any organizations who would like to schedule an interview with you, we'll let them know that you're no longer available for the upcoming work term.
-Sometimes, co-op employers will contact students directly.
-If this happens, please thank them for considering you and let them know you have already accepted a job offer for the upcoming work term.
-You could also let them know that you would be happy to consider working with them for future opportunities.
+If other employers that you had applied with request to book an interview with you, we'll let them know that you're no longer available for the upcoming work term.
+That said, sometimes co-op employers will contact you directly.
+If this happens, please thank them for considering you and let them know you have already accepted an offer for the upcoming work term.
+If you'd like, you could let them know you'd be happy to consider working with them in the future.

-While on work term, your priority lies with your employer.
-Students are permitted to take up to one course/0.5 FCE while on work term, provided the course is not during work hours and your completion of the course work, exams etc. will not interfere with your work term commitments.
+While you're on work term, it's important to remember that your #1 priority lies with your employer.
+That said, we know sometimes students would like to continue their studies while off-campus.
+You can take up to one course/0.5 FCE while on work term, provided the course is not during work hours and your completion of the course work, exams etc. will not interfere with your work term commitments.
 You should not request any time off or an adjusted work schedule to study or attend classes.
-You only have a short time with each employer and don't want to jeopardize opportunities by having too many demanding priorities.

-Since you're on work term, you are not automatically covered by the SCSU Health and Dental benefit plan.
-If you need insurance coverage, please contact SCSU directly to receive details on enrolment procedures, dates and costs.
+When you're on work term, you're not automatically covered by the SCSU Health and Dental benefit plan.
+If you need insurance coverage, contact the SCSU directly for details on plan enrolment, dates and costs.